Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 Practical Tip

-Worth it because: a cooled dog house means fewer vet visits for heat exhaustion, especially for thick-coated breeds.
+Worth it because: Your dog will spend less time panting and sweating, therefore, fewer trips to the vet for heat stroke, especially for thick-coated breeds.

-Seal all exterior wood with an outdoor waterproof primer before painting — it prevents warping through freeze-thaw cycles and keeps that red looking fresh for years.
+4. Seal all exterior wood with an outdoor waterproof primer to prevent warping from freeze-thaw cycles and keep that red looking fresh for years.

 📸 Photo credit: Instagram @hd_doghouse_jg